sbmueller/nohello/README.md

 ## Acknowledgements

-This website was inspired by the original at nohello.com.
+This website was copied from the original at nohello.com.
 Acknowledgements go to the original anonymous author.
 I felt an urge to modernize this gem with a more suitable layout, https connection and open-sourced code.